 Ralph represents clients in the maintenance, protection and enforcement of intellectual property rights, including copyrights, trademarks and patents.
 He has substantial Federal and State court litigation experience and extensive experience before the Trademark Trial and Appeal Board.
-Over his career, he has litigated well over two hundred contested actions, proceedings or administrative appeals.
+Over his career, he has litigated well over two hundred and fifty contested actions, proceedings or administrative appeals.

 He also oversees national counterfeit and enforcement programs for clients and previously represented a luxury goods client in one of the largest seizures of counterfeit watches in U.S. history.
 Ralph has also been asked by U.S. Customs and Border Protection to train its agents in counterfeit detection.

 In addition to providing opinion work on the adoption and selection of trademarks and copyrights, he advises clients on unfair competition, right to publicity/privacy, libel, advertising and First Amendment issues.
 A zealous advocate, Mr. Cathcart is particularly skillful at avoiding and/or resolving litigation for our firm’s clients.
 He listens to the needs of clients and utilizes steadfast determination, legal acumen, creativity and common sense in representing them.
-Mr. Cathcart’s varied client base includes clients from the fashion, jewelry and luxury goods industries, as well as wine companies, retail clothing stores, publishers, toy manufacturers, universities, not for profit health organizations, restaurants, national restaurant chains, medical, dental and household appliance manufacturers and paint, coatings and chemical and “high tech” manufacturers.
+Mr. Cathcart’s varied client base includes clients from the fashion, jewelry and luxury goods industries, as well as wine companies, retail clothing stores, publishers, toy manufacturers, universities, not for profit health organizations, restaurants, national restaurant chains, telecommunications companies, defense contractors, medical, dental and household appliance manufacturers and paint, coatings and chemical and “high tech” manufacturers.

 Ralph has been appointed as an adjunct professor of law by Hofstra University’s Maurice A. Deane School of Law, where he teaches a trademarks law course.
 He is also an adjunct professor of law at Fordham University School of Law, where he teaches a copyright law course.